 Radiotherapy skin markings help make sure external radiotherapy treatment is delivered in exactly the right place.
-There are different ways your skin can be marked.

 The radiographer uses the tattoos to line up the radiotherapy machine for each treatment.
 This makes sure that you have exactly the same area treated each time.

-The radiotherapy unit staff will explain to you how to look after the markings.
 It can help to wear older clothes next to your skin during your treatment.